ETS-Android2/clickcounter-android-java/README.md

 ## Android instrumentation tests (in-emulator/device system tests)

-In Android Studio:
+In IntelliJ:

-* In the Android view, right-click on `edu.luc.etl.cs313... (androidTest)`, then choose `Run 'Tests in 'edu.luc.et...'`
+* In the Android view, right-click on `edu.luc.etl.cs313... (androidTest)`, then choose `Run Tests in 'edu.luc.etc...'`

 You can also use Gradle in a Terminal window:

-    $ ./gradlew connectedDebugAndroidTest # leave out "./" on the Windows command line
+    $ ./gradlew connectedDebugAndroidTest